Sewage System Re-Inspection Program

 A properly functioning sewage system is an integral part of any home

 or cottage.
-The septic re-inspection program was undertaken to encourage
+The Sewage System Re-inspection Program was undertaken to encourage

-regular maintenance of septic systems through mandatory inspections.
+regular maintenance of sewage systems through mandatory inspections.
 Every

 efficiently and safely.